 My Lords, when talking about privatisation, it is not just about the Prison Service; we also have to look at the probation service.
 The Question mentions “the principles of government”.
 Surely, a pragmatic, sensible approach is better than the expensive ideological approach taken by Chris Grayling to the probation service.
 May I ask the Government to look at what works rather than at what is in the Government’s best interest, which has clearly been dangerous to offenders and victims alike?

 We are concerned to secure the best interests of all those affected by the provision of services, whether public or private.
-Probation service delivery is driven not by ideology but by a recognition that often in these areas a mixed-economy approach works best, not just financially but more broadly terms in the quality of delivery.
+Probation service delivery is driven not by ideology but by a recognition that often in these areas a mixed-economy approach works best, not just financially but more broadly in terms of the quality of delivery.